N-AO5/HO_training_notes/04 Work and Study/triage.md

 - .dochops (doc deletion on hops, resolve)
 - .userhops (user access on hops, resolve)
 - .sys (stuck in sys user, no ris stuck, pa)
+- .linkbios (bios but not linked to app, escalate accenture)

 # Tags